stjudecloud/docs/docs/guides/portals/genome-paint.md

 # Genome Paint

-[GenomePaint](https://genomepaint.stjude.cloud/) is a visualization browser for simultaneously viewing genomic, transcriptomic, and epigenomic pediatric cancer mutation datasets across a multitude of disease cohorts.
+[GenomePaint](https://genomepaint.stjude.cloud/) is a visualization browser for simultaneously viewing genomic, transcriptomic, and epigenomic pediatric cancer mutation datasets across multiple disease cohorts.
 GenomePaint datasets include WGS, WES, RNA-Seq, SNP-chip, ChIP-Seq, and Hi-C data visualized over the hg19 reference genome.
 You can use GenomePaint to interpret the impact of somatic coding and noncoding alterations from ~3,800 pediatric tumors, make novel discoveries through visual exploration, and create publication ready figures!

 ## Getting Started